edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Serving queries

 We assume users will mostly continue to send their queries about DID state to a semi-trusted server, which may or may not be the same server that timestamps their updates.
 These servers will continue to serve updates for all users (but could be sharded).
-The rest of this document will refer to any user trying to get DID:PLC entries as a "client", but in practice it is likely that the "client" is a semi-trusted server, and the end user queries that.
+The rest of this document will refer to any party trying to get DID:PLC entries as a "client", but in practice it is likely that the "client" is a semi-trusted server, and the end user queries that.

 ### Signing messages